 Any adjustments to font, font size, format or line height made from the Text Editor will affect both views.

 Forms and buttons: Forms and buttons will be the same across your mobile and desktop view.
 You can hide a button on one view and show a different one in the other view.
 Your form must be consistent across both versions though.

-NOTE: If you opt to hide a box or page section with objects nested within, all nested items will be hidden.
+NOTE: If you opt to hide a box or section with objects nested within, all nested items will be hidden.

 If multiple elements are nested in a box, moving those elements in one view, will also move all elements in the other view.
 You can also use Command/Control+click to unparent an item in one view and move it independently of the other view.

-Remember that you can also shift+click to move more than one element at a time.
+Remember that you can also Shift+Click to move more than one element at a time.

-Show Mobile Versions to Visitors
+Show Mobile Versions to Visitor